7th and 8th Grade Elective Program

-Beginner - Intermediate level students will study the elements of Hip Hop dance.
+Beginner - Intermediate level students will study the elements of contemporary, hip hop and jazz dance.
 Students will advance their dance technique, strength, flexibility and artistry.
 Classes consist of a warm-up, center work, traveling progressions and choreography.
 Class will consist of exercises focusing on music connection, dynamics, quality of movement, texture and body awareness such as isolations, big/small, clean lines, contractions and staying grounded.
-Various Hip Hop styles will be addressed, including waving, popping, locking, whacking, house steps, tutting and more.
 Choreography will be taught to increase performance quality, body language, projection, retention and overall memorization.
 Students will also use their creative knowledge to expand on improvisation and free style.
 Students will be expected to learn choreography during class and put on a performance at the end of the session.

 Basic theater is a fun performance focused class that works on developing students’ confidence and stage presence within the individual and a group setting.
 This class is designed to expose students to stage performance skills, vocal expression, scene production, and the components of bringing a play together.
 This interactive class will educate students how to work together to problem solve and strategize through activities like games, storytelling, script analysis and creative thinking.
 Creative drama techniques will be used to build ensemble, stimulate imagination, movement, and role-play with an emphasis on concentration.
 Confidence will be built through realistic acting by directing focus, intent, and motivation to create and sustain a character and engage audiences.
 Creative thinking encourages students to think outside the box in improvisational skill and games.
 Drama and theatre vocabulary including stage directions will be an important aspect in class discussions and activities as it reinforces literacy skills and control of the body and voice.